DApIA-Project/ADSB-Visualizer/readme.md

-## Usage Example
+## Example files

-The folder `example` contains flight data over one month, in france bounding box.
+The folder `example` contains some flight in sbs and csv format.

-You can use these files to test the application by dropping the files you want into the application.
+You can use these files to test the application by dropping the files you want into it.